EmilbMadsen/02456-DeepLearning-Segmentality/README.md

 If recreating the result is desired, the raw data has to be uploaded to Google Drive and the path has to be specified in the notebook.

+> The dataset is not allowed to be shared, please refer to Deloitte for accessing it.

 The suggested folder structure would be the following, for the repsective classes of images:
 ```
 └──test_data